aymenabid-lab/code-competiton-TWESD-2024/README.md

-# Exapmle of Python code for TWESD competition 2024
+# Exapmle of Python code for Smart Healthcare Competition - TWESD2024

 ## What's in this repository?